 Using non-latin characters in PDF output¶

-By default there are certain places in CiviCRM where PDF output does not handle non-latin characters because the unicode font files have been removed from the DOMPDF library.
-For example CiviCRM uses it when producing PDF copies of CiviReports, but by comparison it uses a different library for Mailing Labels.
+? instead of the appropriate character because the DejaVu unicode font files have been removed from the DOMPDF library.
+For example CiviCRM uses DOMPDF when producing PDF copies of CiviReports, but it uses a different library (TCPDF) for Mailing Labels, which does have the DejaVu fonts.

-Note when testing to see if you've succeeded, use letters that are entirely outside the latin alphabet, e.g. use cyrillic letters.
-Several letters like
+Note when testing to see if you've succeeded, use letters that are entirely outside the character set included in the basic font files, e.g. use cyrillic letters such as

 ü will work either way so aren't a good test.